Sardinian Potato Bread (Moddizzosu)

 What is moddizzosu?

-Why add potato to bread?
+Why add potato to the dough?

 Customize Ingredients